joshsanders/telicon/README.md

 The icons, code, and assets included in project are licensed under the The MIT License (MIT) - see [this project's license file](https://github.com/joshsanders/telicon/blob/master/LICENSE.md) for details.

 ## Colophon
-Designed and maintained by: Josh Sanders | Design Director, 2600Hz joshsandersdesign@gmail.com
+Designed and maintained by:
+Josh Sanders | Lead Product Designer, 2600Hz hello@joshsanders.design
+www.joshsanders.design